Public Outreach and Advocacy

-A prerequisite for registering a business on the network is only to “get informed” with the practices that can be implemented.
+A prerequisite for registering a business on the network was only to “get informed” with the practices that can be implemented.
 For that reason, a Decalogue with good practices that can be implemented by Coastal Businesses to reduce marine litter and specifically plastic waste was produced to be disseminated to all the participating businesses.

 Examples of Good Practices

-5. Launch a competition (a) for the coastal businesses that have managed to manage/reduce plastic waste most effectively over the summer period through synergistic activities with other key stakeholders; and (b) for the coastal local authorities and/or NGOs that promoted actions for increasing recycling in coastal areas e.g. implement of on-the-go recycling actions.
+5. Launched a competition (a) for the coastal businesses that have managed to manage/reduce plastic waste most effectively over the summer period through synergistic activities with other key stakeholders; and (b) for the coastal local authorities and/or NGOs that promoted actions for increasing recycling in coastal areas e.g. implement of on-the-go recycling actions.

 Terms and Conditions_GR

-Through these 6 axes of activities, with the implementation of innovative tools (such as recognition and awards) and solution oriented actions, this initiative targets to minimize the waste that enters coastal and marine environment and introduce sustainable practices in the operation of Coastal Businesses, Local Authorities and general public.
+Through these 6 axes of activities, with the implementation of innovative tools (such as recognition and awards) and solution oriented actions, this initiative targeted to minimize the waste that enters coastal and marine environment and introduce sustainable practices in the operation of Coastal Businesses, Local Authorities and general public.
 Because the success of recycling and waste management especially of land based litter that enters coastal and marine environment, is highly related to the hands-on participation of businesses and Authorities.

 Hub: the effective centre of an activity, region, or network